tyfon7/UIFixes/README.md

 - ✨ Locked trader item tooltip reveals which specific quest will unlock it
 - Option to keep the Add Offer window open after placing your offer
 - Set prices in the Add Offer window by clicking the min/avg/max market prices
+- ✨ Autoselect Similar checkbox is remembered across sessions and application restarts

 ## Doors
 - Remove the unimplemented actions like "Bang & clear" that, lets face it, are never going to happen anyway.